krskumarsatyam777-glitch/News-headline-sarcasm-detector/ReadMe.md

 - The model was trained specifically on **The Onion** and **HuffPost** headlines, so performance may decrease on sarcasm found in conversations, social media posts, reviews, or other domains.
 - Labels are derived from the publication source rather than human annotation, meaning the model may partially learn publication-specific writing style.
-- Subtle or deadpan sarcasm without obvious contextual cues remains challenging to detect.
+- Subtle or deadpan sarcasm without obvious contextual cues remains challenging to detect, particularly when it depends on knowledge external to the headline text itself (e.g. a public figure's reputation).

 ---